 We started the hot water heater, it started fine but there's black smoke coming out of the heater from the outside vent.
-It ran fine until it shut off cause the water was hot and it went out it did start back up when we turned the switch on again.
+It ran fine until it shut off cause the water was hot and it went out.
+It did start back up when we turned the switch on again.

 The most common causes of the smoke in an RV water heater can be something as simple as a spider or other insect nest in the burner tube or burner chamber of your RV's water heater, or even the water heater running at too rich of a setting.
-My initial suggestion is that based on some of the questions you have asked me, that you take your RV in and have a Certified RV Technician inspect and repair the water heater.
+My initial suggestion is based on some of the questions you have asked me, that you take your RV in and have a Certified RV Technician inspect and repair the water heater.

 If you do feel comfortable, you can do some routine maintenance on the water heater yourself to see if that resolves the problem.
 Just follow the steps below.

 First, you have to get access to the water heater by removing the water heater cover located on the outside of your RV (pictured above).
-Depending on the type of cover used you may simply have to twist a little camlock ring and open the water heater door, on other types of covers you may have to remove some screws on the cover to gain access to the water heater.
+Depending on the type of cover used you may simply have to twist a little camlock ring and open the water heater door, on other types of covers you may have to remove some screws on the cover to gain access to

 A couple of notes here: If you do not have access to an air compressor, a can of compressed air should be sufficient to dislodge any insect nests from the burner tube or chamber.